Skip to main content

 Mobilize for change

-With local engagement and participation in national campaigns, we raise awareness of food insecurity across the country.
 We take action together to call on elected officials to implement vital income and social policies to address this urgent issue.

 The solutions